benmneb/vomad.life/content/chiang-mai-food.md

 Once you get around the distracting apparent lack of order of the menu, you'll start to realise it's not just packed with options, but packed with _healthy_ options.

-<prominent-img src="chiang-mai-food/amrita-greensalad" caption="Green Salad + freshly made vegan wholemeal bread in the back there.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-greensalad" caption="Green Salad + freshly made vegan wholemeal bread in the back there.
 Their salad's change often, but damn this one looks good."></prominent-img>

 Their website states it better than I ever could: